National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 * **Investigator**: Remind me what a DUR is?

 * **N**: A *d*ata *u*se *r*equest describes your upcoming project.
 Once a committee approves your proposal, your project's code and data are protected in this workspace allotted on the NIH cloud.^[The NIH "Enclave" is detailed in @sec-tools.]
 Everyone on your project uses this dedicated workspace too.
-But they don't have to submit additional DURs --your grant them permission to join yours.^[DURs are the topic of @sec-access.]
+But they don't have to submit additional DURs --you grant them permission to join yours.^[DURs are the topic of @sec-access.]

 * **I**: Umm, I think I got it.